• Skip to primary navigation

 Instructions

 • Take a wide heavy bottomed vessel, grease it with little ghee and add condensed milk + milk.
 Bring to a boil and reduce to medium flame.
+Keep stirring till the milk starts thickening and reduced to half.
+Meanwhile take 2 tablespoon of warm milk, add saffron strands and crush it well, keep aside.

 • Now add the saffron milk to the boiling and keep stirring.
 Then add the sugar and keep stirring.
-The mixture is called rabri and it tastes divine by itself 🙂
+The mixture is called rabri and it tastes divine by itself.

 • Keep in sim and stir it till it reduces in volume.
 Fry the nuts in ghee and add it to the rabri and mix well.
 Add cardamom powder and give a quick mix.

-• Take a small lid and press it gently on the bread slices into small circles.
+• Once the rabri is thick switch it off and refrigerate it.
+Meanwhile take bread slices, trim the corners.
+Take a small lid and press it gently on the bread slices into small circles.
 At the time of serving take a bowl add the rabri and drop the bread rounds.

 Notes